 Research on Botanical Dietary Supplements for Human Health & Well-being

-Supported by grant P50AT000155 (1999-2022) from the Office of Dietary Supplements (ODS) and the National Center for Complementary and Integrative Health (NCCIH; formerly NCCAM) of the National Institutes for Health (NIH), the UIC BRC studies Botanical Dietary Supplements for safety, health, and well-being.
+Supported by grant P50AT000155 (1999-2022) from the Office of Dietary Supplements (ODS) and the National Center for Complementary and Integrative Health (NCCIH; formerly NCCAM) of the National Institutes for Health (NIH), the UIC BRC has been studying Botanical Dietary Supplements for safety, health, and well-being.

 Botanical Research Center | Projects & Outcomes Heading link